Ecommerce is slowly finding its footing after unprecedented supply chain issues following the COVID-19 pandemic. But more disruptions are on the way.

 Judy currently only has a handful of products offered exclusively through their website and Amazon.
 But Adii anticipates that Judy will expand their product line and double down on content that educates consumers on the rise of natural disasters in the next year or so.
 And when they do, Judy will likely embrace a more omnichannel approach.

 Think we missed a trend?
 Know another brand that’s ahead of the curve?
 We want to hear from you.
 Drop us your thought on Twitter and tag @CogsyApp, so we see it!

-Get answers to some of the most common questions about the rise of direct-to-consumer commerce.
+Get answers to the most common direct-to-consumer trends questions.

 Brands go DTC to remove reliance on 3rd-parties, like wholesale retailers and other distributors, and sell directly to consumers.
 By cutting out the middlemen, brands have more control over the customer experience and make more profits on each product sold.

 The method of distributing goods directly to consumers separately from physical retail is thousands of years old.
 However, the DTC model gained popularity during the dot-com bubble of the 1990s when online retailers started selling products through the Internet.
 And it exploded when the COVID-19 pandemic forced stores to temporarily close and consumers to buy online.